Milky Way satellite velocities reveal the Dark Matter power spectrum at small scales: Conclusions and future directions

 Our methodology can be easily extended in further work.
 On the DM side, many scenarios that modify the small-scale DM properties have been explored in the literature.
 Examples include Self-Interacting Dark Matter (SIDM)~\cite{Tulin:2017ara}, Warm Dark Matter (WDM)~\cite{Dodelson:1993je, Ellis:1983ew}, Fuzzy Dark Matter (FDM)~\cite{Hu:2000ke}, or a modified cosmological history~\cite{StenDelos:2019xdk, Delos:2023vfv}.
 They are theoretically and observationally motivated, and in many of them the power spectrum at small scales is suppressed.
 Their consequences for the correlation between velocity dispersions and half-light radii are unexplored.
 The fact that our analysis finds a slight preference for enhanced power spectra forecasts increased sensitivity to such models.

 On the modeling side, in this paper we have been agnostic about the galaxy-halo connection.
-However, there exist physically motivated models that predict the stellar mass-halo mass relation and the halo occupation fraction, as a function of halo concentration and assembly history~\cite{Rey:2019zsq, 2022MNRAS.514.2667K, Edge_DarkLight}.
+However, there are physically motivated models that predict the stellar mass-halo mass relation and the halo occupation fraction, as a function of halo concentration and assembly history~\cite{Rey:2019zsq, 2022MNRAS.514.2667K, Edge_DarkLight, Kravtsov:2023oxa}.
 Adding that information would improve the sensitivity to DM properties.
-For instance, higher concentration and earlier halo formation in LDM models may increase the stellar mass and the probability to host a galaxy (as halos would be more massive before reionization and may form stars more efficiently), contradicting observations.
-Our data analysis methodology presented here can also be used to test galaxy formation models.
+For instance, higher concentration and earlier halo formation in LDM models may increase the stellar mass and the probability to host a galaxy~\cite{Hirano:2015wla} (as halos would be more massive before reionization and may form stars more efficiently), contradicting observations.
+Our data analysis methodology can also be used to test galaxy formation models.
 As mentioned in the Introduction, future work can also improve on the results presented here by running LDM simulations of halo and galaxy formation and evolution, that could be tailored to the Milky Way assembly history and include the associated uncertainties.

 On the observational side, there is plenty of room for increased precision.
 We have only included classical and SDSS satellites (whose observations could be improved~\cite{Simon:2019nxf}), but our analysis can be extended to include Milky Way satellites discovered by the Dark Energy Survey, for which we are starting to get kinematic data (see, e.g., Refs~\cite{2018ApJ...852...68C, 2018ApJ...857...70C, 2018arXiv180902259J, 2018ApJ...863...25M, DES:2020szo}) and whose completeness correction is understood~\cite{DES:2019vzn}; Milky Way satellites discovered by DELVE~\cite{DELVE:2019xvr, DELVE:2021rcc, DELVE:2021lds, DELVE:2022ijm, DELVE:2022jls}; M31 satellites, to avoid the possibility of the Milky Way being an outlier; or even field dwarfs, unaffected by host galaxy effects but whose completeness correction and DM-driven velocity dispersion is harder to model.
 In the future, the Rubin Observatory should discover many dwarfs, within and outside the Milky Way, and inform on their spatial distribution~\cite{LSSTScience:2009jmu, Mutlu-Pakdil:2021crk}.
+This would also quantify the amount of tidal disruption, which may be suppressed in LDM models as discussed above.

 The satellite luminosity function can also be added to our dataset.
 This would better constrain the stellar mass-halo mass relation and the halo occupation fraction.
 Abundances, luminosities, sizes, and kinematics are the galaxy observables that most directly relate to DM halo features.
 Analyzing them together would provide a more complete picture of DM properties.